RV Camping Club Memberships – Are They Worth It?

 America The Beautiful/Senior Pass

 We’re too young to qualify for the Federal Lands Senior Pass (62 and over only), but if we did we’d be all over it like a swarm of bees on honey.
-For the screaming price of only $10 (one-time fee) you get a lifetime of free entry to National Parks, PLUS you get 50% off camping costs at most Federal Land Campgrounds (e.g. National Parks, National Forests, BLM and COE).
-Wow!
+For the price of just $80 (one-time fee) you get a lifetime of free entry to National Parks, PLUS you get 50% off camping costs at most Federal Land Campgrounds (e.g. National Parks, National Forests, BLM and COE).
+A great deal IMO!
 If you’re “of age” to qualify for this one, you’d be silly not to get it.

 LTVA Seasonal Camping Pass (Winter Boondocking CA/AZ)